Lauren Davis: 2018–19: Wimbledon third round

-2019: Wimbledon 3rd round, first top-10 win since 2017

-In May, Davis beat Ann Li to win the inaugural ITF FineMark Championship event at Bonita Springs.
-In doing so, she qualified as a wildcard for the French Open, where she beat Kristýna Plíšková, in straight sets in the first round, before losing in three sets to Johanna Konta.
+In May 2019, Davis beat Ann Li to win the inaugural ITF FineMark Championship event at Bonita Springs.
+In doing so, she qualified as a wildcard for the 2019 French Open, where she beat Kristýna Plíšková, in straight sets in the first round, before losing in three sets to Johanna Konta.

-At Wimbledon, Davis lost in the final round of qualifying to Kristie Ahn, but entered the main draw as a lucky loser.
+At the 2019 Wimbledon Championships, Davis lost in the final round of qualifying to Kristie Ahn, but entered the main draw as a lucky loser.
 She beat Kateryna Kozlova in the first round in straight sets.
 In the second, she defeated the defending champion and fifth seed Angelique Kerber, in three sets.
 Davis recovered from an injury break after losing the first set and ended the match with 45 winners to Kerber's 15, winning 12 of the last 15 games to claim her first top-10 victory since 2017 and only the fourth in her career.
 Her run was then ended by Carla Suárez Navarro, in the third round.

-Davis advanced to the quarterfinals of the Washington Open, where she lost to the eventual champion, Jessica Pegula.
-At the Cincinnati Open, Venus Williams snapped a four match losing-streak by defeating Davis in the first round.
-At the US Open, Davis beat Johanna Larsson in straight sets but was eliminated in the second round by Ashleigh Barty.
+Davis advanced to the quarterfinals of the 2019 Washington Open, where she lost to the eventual champion, Jessica Pegula.
+At the Cincinnati Open, she lost to Venus Williams in the first round.
+At the 2019 US Open, Davis beat Johanna Larsson in straight sets but was eliminated in the second round by Ashleigh Barty.

-2020-2021: Limited play during COVID-pandamic, loss of form
+2020–2022: US Open third round

 In August 2021, Davis entered the main draw at the US Open, where she defeated lucky loser Viktoriya Tomova in the first round in three sets, before losing to sixth seed Bianca Andreescu.

-At the Indian Wells Open, she reached also the second round defeating Nuria Parrizas-Diaz before retiring against 22nd seed compatriot Danielle Collins.
+At the 2021 Indian Wells Open, she reached also the second round defeating Nuria Parrizas-Diaz, before retiring against 22nd seed Danielle Collins.